Moonsafariuk/cv/README.md

-# cv
+# CV

-First draft of my CV made with Illustrator.
-Using blank names as placeholders for the GitHub version
+An updated version of my CV in a PDF file.
+Original .ai files are available if required.